AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Experiments

 \section{Experiments}

-We next evaluate the effectiveness of the proposed neuro-symbolic friction learning framework in \sref{sec:friction_eval}, physics-infused path planning in \sref{sec:planning_eval}, and validate their real-world performance in \sref{sec:realworld}.
+We next evaluate the effectiveness of the proposed neuro-symbolic friction learning framework in \sref{sec:friction_eval}, the performance of physics-informed navigation in \sref{sec:planning_eval}, \bl{and the deployment in unknown environments in \sref{sec:nav_in_unknown}.}